Aliases for PRKCI Gene

 PRKCI (Protein Kinase C Iota) is a Protein Coding gene.
-Diseases associated with PRKCI include lung squamous cell carcinoma and lung cancer.
-Among its related pathways are Signaling by GPCR and Alzheimers Disease Pathway.
+Diseases associated with PRKCI include Lung Squamous Cell Carcinoma and Lung Cancer.
+Among its related pathways are Cell junction organization and Development VEGF signaling via VEGFR2 - generic cascades.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCB.

 UniProtKB/Swiss-Prot for PRKCI Gene